An article in this index will be about these things:

 3D games have a recognizable set of animations for each character which are repeated throughout the game.

 - Graphics-Induced Super-Deformed

-Video game characters have big heads in-game due to the low pixel count they take up.
+Video game characters in older games have big heads in-game due to the low pixel count they take up.

 - Head Swap